charisliao/NLP-with-classification-and-vector-spaces/logistic-regression/README.md

 * Test using your logistic regression
 * Perform error analysis

-All code and results could be found in `logistic-regression.ipynb`.
+All code and results could be found in [logistic-regression.ipynb](./logistic-regression.ipynb).

 To summarize the result:
 The logistic regression model's accuracy is able to acheive 0.9950.

-Guided code credit to @DeepLearning.AI
+Guided code and datasets credit to @DeepLearning.AI